agyilagzokni/chip8-interpreter-trackmania/README.md

 ## Controls
 The CHIP-8 can process 16 different inputs through 0 to 9, A to F.
-Natively these are placed like this:
+Natively these are placed like this (ignore the first rows):

 0 | 0 | 0 | 0
 -- | -- | -- | --